lucasfcosta/blog/_posts/2022-06-01-ux-patterns-cli-tools.md

 As I mentioned in the above passage, streams benefit both you _and_ your users.
 First, they help your users integrate your tool with other tools, allowing for more flexible use-cases.
 Consequently, because people can integrate your tools with others, you don't need to write as much software, and, with less software, you'll have fewer issues to solve yourself.

-Now, using output streams is reasonably straightforward.
+Using output streams is reasonably straightforward.
 You just need to follow these two golden rules:

 1. All errors go into [`stderr (2)`](https://linux.die.net/man/3/stderr).
 2. All other output goes into [`stdout (1)`](https://linux.die.net/man/3/stdout)